 If you wish to make use of the TU Delft educational or examination facilities, or any other facilities relating to education, you must be enrolled at TU Delft.
 The enrolment obligation also applies when examinations that form part of the degree programme are taken outside the institution.
-This could be the case with any internships or courses completed at institutions outside the Netherlands, for example.
+This could be the case with any internships, graduating at a company or courses completed at institutions outside the Netherlands, for example.